GarrettS/gmo-junk-science/rr-corn/README.md

 * The study is too short.
 It should be two years, not 13 weeks.
 * The diminished study groups (what was left of them) were too small to indicate statistical significance
 * Doesn't test the corn treated with roundup vs without
+* references section for Monsanto links to [Monsanto's financial reports](http://www.monsanto.com/monsanto/content/investor/financial/reports) (this link is now broken)
+* Discussion section rationalizes about GATT and percentage of this corn that is anticipated for EU food supply (what's the relation to the outcome of this study?)